 As you enter the park you are transported from a typical park feel to farm life.
 This specialized park incorporates and pays homage to Fishers’ roots as a farming community.
 The AgriPark is encompassed on a loop featuring a nature trail that connects all the specialized areas together.

-Visitors are first greeted by 3-acres of produce gardens which includes corn, peppers, tomatoes, onions, potatoes, lettuce, peas, herbs, and more!
+Visitors are first greeted by 15 acres of produce, including sweet corn and pumpkins.
 My son loved getting an up close look at all these vegetables and experiencing how vegetables are grown.
 The food grown in these gardens will be donated to local shelters as well as being available to visitors.
 Many volunteer opportunities are available where guests can aid in the harvesting of the produce.

 boy with greenhouse